 a part of Des Moines University’s Rural Iowa Provider Education program

 The RMEP program provides specialized education, training and tools to better prepare students for service in rural, underserved areas of Iowa.
-Initially, this program is focused toward Des Moines University’s osteopathic medical students and the primary care physician shortage but will eventually provide opportunities for additional disciplines and academic institutions.
+This program is focused toward Des Moines University’s students and the primary care physician shortage, but has been expanded to provide opportunities for additional disciplines and academic institutions.

 If you are inclined to practice medicine in rural Iowa after residency, this program is for you.